Window convolution of the galaxy clustering bispectrum: Tripolar spherical harmonic decomposition

 where \(\expval{\cdot}\) denotes the ensemble average, and \(\func{\oden}(\vx) = \func{\dn}(\vx)/\func{\nbar}(\vx)\) is the over-density field.
 In the expression above, we have assumed the end-point definition of the line-of-sight vector~\(\los = \vx / \abs{\vx}\) in the local plane-parallel picture.

 Analogously, the bispectrum~\(\func{B}(\vk_1, \vk_2, \los)\) in Fourier space is a function of two wave\-vectors~\(\vk_1\), \(\vk_2\) and the line-of-sight vector~\(\los\) in the local plane-parallel picture~\cite{Yamamoto:2006,Scoccimarro:2015}.
-Under the assumption of parity symmetry, one could construct a basis of functions from three spherical harmonics~\citep{Sugiyama:2019},
+Under the assumption of parity symmetry and rotational invariance of the underlying physical processes, one could construct a basis of functions from three spherical harmonics~\citep{Sugiyama:2019},

 where the Wigner 3-\textit{j} factor

 enforces \(\qty(\ell_1 + \ell_2 + L) \in 2\mathbb{Z}\) to be even, and the spherical harmonics~\(\shy{\ell}{m} \defeq \sqrt{\ifrac{4\pi}{(2\ell+1)}} \shY{\ell}{m}\) are normal{\is}ed such that \(\shy{0}{0} \equiv 1\).
 In this basis, the bispectrum can be expanded as